Updated: Sep 29

 In the previous articles, we laid the foundation for TCM by talking about yin yang, qi, blood, acupoints, and the five elements.
 One of the key factors to health and illness is food.
 This article will explain how TCM views food, which builds upon the five elements framework.
 In short, foods all have their specific qualities, and whether or not a food is good for you depends on if your body’s qualities are a good fit for that food’s qualities.

 In TCM, foods have different energies and effects.
-For energy, foods are classified as cold, cool, neutral, warm, or hot.
+The five energies are cold, cool, neutral, warm, and hot.

 This refers to how they make the body feel, not the temperature of the food.
 For example, lettuce is considered cold, so even if you eat hot, cooked lettuce, the energy is still cold.
 Another example: Chinese tea is considered cool even though we drink it hot.
 After drinking the tea, the heat fades quickly and generates cool energy in the body.
 Here is a table to summarize the energy of foods.

-In terms of food effects, we have to look at the five flavors of foods.
+In terms of food effects, we have to look at the five flavors:

 Recall from the previous lesson that TCM associates each of the five elements to a taste and organ.
 That means foods of a particular taste will be good for the organ of that element.
 For example, the metal element is associated with the pungent and spicy flavors and the lungs and large intestines.
 That means eating pungent or spicy foods like ginger, garlic, and chili peppers will help those two organs.